hubertbraszko/Cafe-Website/README.md

 ## Description

 Cafe-website is a demo site.
 It was build using bootstrap.
-Main purposue of this projetct was learing fronted technologies.
+Main purposue of this projetct was learing frontend technologies.

 <div id="demo">